 - Outline the factors that you expect will influence the outcome variable.
 How will you measure the factors, over what range will you vary them?
 State how you expect each factor to affect the response(s); do you expect any interactions?

-- Disturbances: which factors are known to affect the response but not being investigated here?
+- Disturbances: which factors are known to affect the response but are not being investigated here?
 How do you control for them?

 - Plan an experimental program that will change the system's factors and control for disturbances.
 Be specific on how you chose your design.

 - Execute the experimental program, logging all relevant details (e.g. experiments that are "weird", unusual events).
 Take photos/keep a log sheet.